Wings in the sand.

 Whereas Gavin stayed in the motel and bar district, Strawberries and Shelby lived further east in the suburban area.
 They had in fact moved right next to each other.
 The homes there were small shacks built on ruins.
 They lay side by side, constructed with scrap metal, bricks, and a rudimentary sense of architecture.

-The two of them had spent a fair amount of time on maintenance, and as a result would be one of the few homes that remained dry when it rained.
+The two of them spent a fair amount of time on maintenance, and as a result was one of the homes that remained dry when it rained.
 Shelby had once called the neighborhood a real slum.
-She didn’t understand what that word meant, but it sounded bad.
+She didn’t understand what the word meant, but it sounded bad.
 She quite enjoyed the area.
-They had moved so much that when they finally settled here she was happy just to have a place to rest.
+They had moved so much that when they finally settled here, she was happy just to have a place to rest.

 “Look, I’m sorry.”
 Shelby broke the silence.

 They both stopped in front of her door.
 His stone mask had vanished.
-All she could see was the sad face of an insecure man, and she was no stranger to those.
+All she saw was the sad face of an insecure man, and she was no stranger to those.

 Before he could sigh she threw herself in his arms.

 “Look, Shelb.”
 She spoke softly into his ear, “I’m glad you came and found me.”
-She forced a smile, knowing somewhere out there Barrett was watching them.
+She forced a smile, sensing somewhere out there Barrett was watching them.

 He responded by kissing her forehead.
 “You wouldn’t know a knight if you ever saw one.
 Let alone one clean enough to be shiny.”

 She smiled.
-He was right, but she still saved his sorry ass back on the train.
+He was right, but she still saved his knightly ass back on the train.

 She knew that last part was a lie, but nodded anyway.

-He briefly went with her inside to light one of her candles, then he left, leaving her alone to ponder on the events of the last couple of days.
+He briefly went with her inside to light her candles.
+Then he left, leaving her alone to ponder on the events of the last couple of days.

 Her little home was just a single room; an elevated area with a few jugs of water and a bed next to them.
 On the lower side, separated by drapes and thin metal: a makeshift toilet.
 In the other corner: the kitchen.
 It was essentially just a small fireplace with some pots and rocks lying about.

 Her bed was from the old-world, with steel frames and a big board.
 Shelby had insisted that she slept in a ‘normal’ bed.
-This too she had dressed up with long red lines of silk—Not real silk, of course, as no one could get a hold of that.
+This too she had dressed up with long red lines of silk—Not real silk, of course.
+No one could get a hold of that.

 In the middle of the room stood a table.
-Shelby had made it out of a couple bricks.
+It was made out of a couple bricks.
 Next to it, a raggedy beanbag.
-Whenever she ate or read books she would lean back in it and place her legs upon the table.
+Whenever she ate or read books she would lean back in it and place her legs on the table.
 Oliver had once caught her reciting a poem and told her he liked the way she tensed her eyebrows.